We love the glitchy, the skewed, the fuddled, the precarious.

 created to fight organised sameness.

-WonkyWorks is a small independent GlassArt Studio,
+WonkyWorks is an independent, exclusive and chic GlassArt Studio,

 having an eclectic collection of Awesomely Handmade Glass Art

-including blown glass, kiln-formed glass, etched and engraved glass.
+including blown glass, kiln-formed glass, etched and engraved glass

 About Glass and Glass Techniques